 The financial highlights tables are based on the financial history of the Funds and are intended to help you understand the financial performance of the Funds for the past 5 years.
 Certain information reflects the financial results for a single Fund share.
 The total returns in the tables represent the rate that an investor would have earned (or lost) on an investment in a Fund (assuming reinvestment of Fund distributions).
-The Institutional Class of the predecessor Fund to Vice Fund commenced operations on August 30, 2002, and both Class A and Class C shares of the Predecessor Fund to Vice Fund commenced operations on December 8, 2011, respectively.
+The Institutional Class of the predecessor Fund to Vice Fund commenced operations on April 1, 2014, the Investor Class of the Predecessor Fund to Vice Fund commenced operations on August 30, 2002, and both Class A and Class C shares of the Predecessor Fund to Vice Fund commenced operations on December 8, 2011, respectively.
 The Institutional Class of the Predecessor Fund to All Seasons Fund commenced operations on October 13, 2017.
 The returns shown below prior to the Reorganization on January 22, 2021 are of the Predecessor Funds.
-The information for the year ended March 31, 2023 has been audited by the Funds' independent registered public accounting firm, Tait, Weller & Baker LLP, whose report, along with the financial statements of the Funds, is included in the Funds' annual report to shareholders.
+The information for the years ended March 31, 2023 and onward have been audited by the Funds' independent registered public accounting firm, Tait, Weller & Baker LLP, whose report, along with the financial statements of the Funds, is included in the Funds' annual report to shareholders.
 The information for prior years was audited by Cohen & Company, Ltd. Please call 1-866-264-8783 for a free copy of the annual report.
 Because Class Z shares of the All Seasons Fund are not currently offered for purchase, the financial highlights for this class are not presented.